SinanRana/Innovation-og-ny-teknologi/README.md

 This README.md file contains the documentation for running the developed app.

+NOTE: The branch 'master' includes the code for 'Obligatorisk opgave 1' and the branch 'obligatorisk-opgave-2' is self-explanatory.

 ## Installation

 In order to run the application, you must run the following commands.